 This means that if a risk’s impact on the organization, multiplied by its likelihood of occurring, multiplied by the effectiveness of current mitigation activities falls outside of the level deemed acceptable, then the risk factor is out of tolerance.

-Business process owners must then adjust mitigation activities, procedures, or controls in order to keep the residual risk within the defined risk tolerance.
+Business process owners must then adjust risk mitigation activities, procedures, or controls in order to keep the residual risk within the defined risk tolerance.

 Setting enterprise risk tolerances is a calibration exercise, meaning you need to collect a number of risk assessments for areas known to have high and low risk.

 This provides an opportunity to compare residual risk to measurements of known acceptability.

 Translating Risk Appetite and Risk Tolerance Statements into Reality

 An organization-wide risk appetite statement can be a powerful tool that gives your risk criteria or compliance program direction.
 However, like any policy, risk appetite without accompanying action this is nothing more than an idea.

 With standardized risk assessment templates and intuitive risk dashboards, risk managers can collect the information necessary to implement appropriate risk appetite and risk tolerance at both an enterprise level and for individual business processes.

 Make Underlying Risk Metrics Comparable Over Time, Across Levels, and Across Silos